UniversalDependencies/UD_English-ESL/README.md

 # Acknowledgments

-The dataset and the annotation guidelines were developed at MIT by Yevgeni Berzak, Jessica Kenney, Carolyn Spadine, Jing Xian Wang, Lucia Lam, Keiko Sophie Mori, Sebastian Garza and Boris Katz.
+The dataset and the annotation guidelines were developed at MIT by Yevgeni Berzak, Jessica Kenney, Carolyn Spadine, Jing Xian Wang, Lucia Lam, Keiko Sophie Mori, Sebastian Garza, Boris Katz and Margarita Misirpashayeva.

 # Obtaining the text